davidfowl/NetStandard/README.md

 - [I'm starting from my .NET Framework library and I want to go to netstandard.](NETFrameworkToNetStandard.md)

 ## Considerations
+- There are no packages that exist with the netstandard target framework.
+This is because we it was created only a few months ago.
+This means that you may need to use a new feature called `project.json` **imports** to bypass the NuGet compatiblity check (see the compatiblity section of this document for more information).
 - There are 2 NuGet experiences, `packages.config` and `project.json`.
 Most projects support `packages.config` today but NuGet is pushing people towards `project.json`.
 This is not the default experience in any other project except Windows Universal Applications and .NET Core projects.
 - This process only works with the latest Visual Studio.
 It means when you convert your project, you'll only be able to use it in Visual Studio 2015.
 - It's possible to author packages that work in Visual Studio 2012 - 2015 but the NuGet client on 2012 and 2013 does not currently support the netstandard moniker.